facebook/sapling/README.md

 3. remotefilelog only works with ssh based Mercurial repos. http based repos are currently not supported, though it shouldn't be too difficult for some motivated individual to implement.

-4. Tags are not supported in fully shallow repos.
-If you use tags in your repo you will have to specify `excludepattern=.hgtags` in your client configuration to make that file not shallow.
+4. Tags are not supported in completely shallow repos.
+If you use tags in your repo you will have to specify `excludepattern=.hgtags` in your client configuration to ensure that file is downloaded.
 The include/excludepattern settings are experimental at the moment and have yet to be deployed in a production environment.

-5. Certain commands will be slower. `hg log <filename>` will be much slower since it has to walk the entire commit history instead of just the filelog.
+5. A few commands will be slower. `hg log <filename>` will be much slower since it has to walk the entire commit history instead of just the filelog.
 Use `hg log -f <filename>` instead, which remains very fast.

 Contributing
 ============